faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 - why did it return a failure code?

 We generally do not want to know everything, only something specific to help build a hypothesis.
-Once we have a hypothesis\index{hypothesis!development of}, we will test it in relation to the crash dump are dealing with.
+Once we have a hypothesis\index{hypothesis!development of}, we will test it in relation to the crash dump we are dealing with.

 How far should we go with reverse engineering, and how much money and time to invest in it is a good question.
-We offer the following recommendation.
+We offer the following recommendation:

 - If we are just starting our application developer journey, or we have limited funds, then just stick with the standard Xcode tooling, macOS command line, and the open source class-dump tool.
 - If we are a professional application developer, we should strongly consider buying a commercial reverse engineering tool.
 The one that draws most attention is Hopper\index{trademark!Hopper}; it provides a lot of functionality offered by IDA Pro\index{trademark!IDA Pro} (a high end tool).
 It is well priced and can pay for itself in gained productivity even if only used a handful of times.
 We show how Hopper can be used in this book.